ruby-rdf/linkeddata/README.md

 * Includes [TriX][] support using the [RDF::TriX][] gem.
 * Includes [Turtle][] support using the [RDF::Turtle][] gem.
 * Includes [JSON-LD][] support using the [JSON::LD][] gem.
+* Includes Aggregate Repository support using the [Aggregate Repo][], which allows graphs and repositories to be aggregated from multiple sources.
 * Includes [SPARQL][] support using the [SPARQL][SPARQL gem] and [SPARQL::Client][] gems
 * Maintains release parity with RDF.rb.